Buyer's Guide

 2009-2011: Decent 3.8L Years

 Jeep worked out most early bugs by 2009.
+See our complete model year differences for details on what changed in each year.

 • 2009: Improved interior, fixed most electrical issues